wolfv6/keybrd/doc/keybrd_library_user_guide.md

 **Layer scheme** - is a system for changing layers while typing.
                    A single-layer scheme does not change layers.

-**Layout** - is a grid of keys.
+**Layout** - is the placement of keys.
 Key caps are often labeled to show a keyboard's layout.

 **[Matrix](http://pcbheaven.com/wikipages/How_Key_Matrices_Works/)** - is a collection of switches connected by rows and columns.